Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

 The first step addresses the question of what are the geometries which can be interpreted as CBs of $\cN=2$ SCFTs.
 An $\cN=2$ SUSY gauge theory with a rank $r$ gauge group has an $r$ complex-dimensional CB.
 We extend the definition of ``rank" to non-lagrangian theories by defining the rank of a theory as the complex dimension of its CB.
 For the rest of the paper we only consider the rank 1 case.

 CBs of physically interesting theories are singular, and each singular point corresponds to a vacuum for which the theory contains additional massless states \cite{Seiberg:1994rs,Seiberg:1994aj} (for pedagogical reviews see \cite{AlvarezGaume:1996mv,Tachikawa:2013kta}).
 Conformal invariance constrains the geometry to be scale invariant.
 In the rank 1 case this restricts a CB to have a single singular point, since the distance between two distinct singularities would define a scale.
-Furthermore, scale invariance restricts a CB to be a flat cone with arbitrary deficit angle $\d$.
+Furthermore, scale invariance restricts any component of a CB to be a flat cone with arbitrary deficit angle $\d$.
 The singular point is the tip of the cone and represents the conformal vacuum, while all other points at finite distance from the tip are vacua where the conformal invariance is spontaneously broken.

+In this paper we consider only rank 1 CB geometries whose complex structure is that of the complex plane, $\C$.
+We will call such geometries ``planar".
+In physical terms, this assumption means that the (reduced) chiral ring of Coulomb branch operators in the CFT is freely generated.
+In particular, this implies that a good complex coordinate on the CB is the vev of a field in the CFT.
+Without this assumption CBs with multiple components or more non-trivial topologies are allowed, and, for a given topology, infinitely many more geometries are allowed.
+These more exotic CBs might be of physical interest in their own right, and are discussed in some detail in \cite{Argyres:2017tmj}.

-The constraints from $\cN=2$ supersymmetry and electric-magnetic duality further restrict the geometry of the CB to be \emph{special K\"ahler} (defined in more detail in appendix \ref{app:details}).
+The constraints from $\cN=2$ supersymmetry and electric-magnetic duality further restrict the geometry of the CB to be special K\"ahler (defined in more detail in appendix \ref{app:details}).
 We choose a complex coordinate $u$ on the CB with $u=0$ at the tip of the cone; see figure \ref{fig:cone}a.
-The special K\"ahler condition restricts the deficit angle $\d$ to a finite set of values, determined by Kodaira long ago \cite{KodairaI,KodairaII}, and reported here in table \ref{Table:Kodaira}.
+The special K\"ahler condition, the above planarity assumption, together with unitarity of the underlying CFT restrict the deficit angle $\d$ to a finite set of values, determined by Kodaira long ago \cite{KodairaI,KodairaII}, and reported here in table \ref{Table:Kodaira}.